Beyond the Valley of the Dolls: Script

+Meyer submitted the script to Richard Zanuck at Fox in September, and Zanuck greenlit the film.
+Meyer said when Fox offered him the film, "I felt like I had pulled off the biggest caper in the world".
+He described the film as "a soap opera for young people, a cornocopia of wild, way-out now entertainment".
+Ebert later recalled:

 At the time we were working on BVD I didn't really understand how unusual the project was.
 But in hindsight I can recognize that the conditions of its making were almost miraculous.
 An independent X-rated filmmaker and an inexperienced screenwriter were brought into a major studio and given carte blanche to turn out a satire of one of the studio's own hits.
 And BVD was made at a time when the studio's own fortunes were so low that the movie was seen almost fatalistically, as a gamble that none of the more respectable studio executives really wanted to think about, so that there was a minimum of supervision (or even cognizance) from the Front Office.

-Meyer submitted the script to Richard Zanuck at Fox in September and Zanuck greenlit the film.

-Meyer said when Fox offered him the film "I felt like I had pulled off the biggest caper in the world".

-He described the film as "a soap opera for young people, a cornocopia of wild, way-out now entertainment".